polyrainbow/neno/docs/DeployNENOLocalMode.md

-# Deploying NENO for local mode usage
+# Deploying NENO

-To deploy NENO for local mode usage, you need a web space capable of serving static files via HTTPS.
+To deploy NENO, you need a web space capable of serving static files via HTTPS.

 ## 1. Clone this repository